shubham1925/Dijkstra-Algorithm-Planner/README.md

 ## **Team Members:**

-  * Shubham Sonawane (UID:  )
+  * Shubham Sonawane (UID: 116808996 )
   * Revati Naik (UID: 116723015)

 ## **Problem Statement:**
-Find the most optimal path from initial node to goal node using Dijkstra's Algorithm.
+Find the optimal path from initial node to goal node using Dijkstra's Algorithm.

 This project is divided into three sub-questions:

-1. Checking the fesability of the given start node and goal node (if they lie in the obstacle space)
+1. Checking the feasibility of the given start node and goal node (if they lie in the obstacle space)

-2. Implementing Dijkstra's Algorithm to find path between start node and goal node on a given map for point robot and rigid roobt
+2. Implementing Dijkstra's Algorithm to find path between start node and goal node on a given map for point robot and rigid robot

 3. Output an animation of optimal path from start node to goal node on the graph.

 ## **Approach:**

-The input points (start node and goal node) are forst checked if they lie in the obstacle space.
+The input points (start node and goal node) are first checked if they lie in the obstacle space.

 If not, then the program proceeds to find the optimal path from start node to goal node using Dijkstra's algorithm.